Parish (Denmark)

-In Denmark, a parish (Danish: sogn, plural sogne) is a local ecclesiastical unit in the Church of Denmark.
+In Denmark, a parish (Danish: sogn, plural sogne) is a geographically defined region within the Church of Denmark.
 Each parish is assigned to a physical church, and the church's administration (sognekontor) handles the area's civic registration of births, marriages and deaths.
 Each Danish municipality is composed of one or more parishes.

 From the middle of the 19th century until the 1970 administrative reform, parishes not located in a Danish market town (købstad) also operated as the lowest level of civil administration, either individually or in groups of two or three parishes known as parish municipalities (sognekommuner).
 In the civil context, the parish was headed by a parish council (sogneråd), the chairman of which was called a parish chairman (sognerådsformand, literally meaning a parish council chairman).

+As of 2021, there are 2,158 parishes in Denmark.
+The size of these parishes varies greatly, with nearly 5% having fewer than 200 inhabitants, while about 4% have more than 10,000.

+Etymology

+The Danish term sogn comes from the Old Norse word sókn, which itself derived from the Germanic verb sōkjan, meaning "to seek" or "to search".
+The original use of the word referred to a parish as a region where people seek the same gathering place or the same church.

+Danish sogne share etymological and historical roots with parishes in Norway, Sweden, and Finland.
+In Norway, parishes are called sokn or sogn.
+In Sweden, they are called socken.
+In Finland, the etymologically distinct Pitäjä is used.
+Although the term predates the spread of Christianity, Pitäjä came to serve a similar function to Swedish socken.